mellito/.NetSolidCleanArchitecture/Notes.md

 - create a folder Feature this one is more relative to behavior and not types inside we can create folder for each model and then create folder for commands(update,create,delete) purpose and queries (read) purpose this is for que cqrs pattern inside of queries create a new folder to specify the purpose of and inside we can create all file referent to this purpose
 - implement mediatr for this need to use IRequest and IRequestHandler to segregate and make that each one of the classes do one thing
 - create validator for validate incoming data and don't have dirty information
+- create class library persistence to add project for the interfaces
+- add entityframework nuget and microsoft.extension.options.configurationextensions
+- create the persistenceServiceRegistration to set all the services of the library
+- create folder databasecontext and create dbcontextclass to set the table connection also set the other config need it
+- create infrastructure project is where is going be third party services like Sendgrid for email or logging for logs
+- create new api project and add entity framework nugets

 # Notes